 "Darren" has a serious disability and a history of loud and disruptive behavior.
 His therapist and doctor report that he has trouble understanding his behaviors due to his disabilities.
 Nonetheless, Darren receives long segregation sanctions.
 His behavior in segregation escalates.
 He is temporarily transferred to a state psychiatric hospital where he has access to treatment and is not in segregation.
 His behavior improves.
 Darren returns to NBCI and is placed on segregation in the SNU.
-He deteriorates and engages in disruptive behaviors.
-He is continued in segregation and placed in restraints.
+He deteriorates.
+His SNU treatment team discussed a forced cell extraction;, shackles; use of a holding cell (bare cell, mattress on the floor); and restraining him to a metal D ring in the middle of the cell floor in response to continued disruptive behavior.